clay/amphora/README.md

 ## Introduction

-Amphora is an API mixin for Express that saves, publishes and composes data with the key-value store of your choice.
-Amphora is a core part of the Clay project, an open-source content management system.
+Amphora is an API mixin for Express that saves, publishes and outputs data to a key-value store of your choice (e.g., Mongo, Redis, LevelDB, etc).

 Amphora is stable.
 Changes are expected for additional features and non-breaking.